Caitlin Clark joins 'Weekend Update' desk during surprise 'Saturday Night Live' appearance

 Clark will soon be playing for the WNBA's Indiana Fever, which is basically a lock to select her No. 1.
 Her record-setting college career recently came to an end as Iowa fell in the national championship game for a second consecutive season.

-This article originally appeared on USA TODAY: Caitlin Clark on SNL: Watch her Weekend Update appearance
+This article originally appeared on Indianapolis Star: Caitlin Clark on SNL: Watch her Weekend Update appearance